shiv-shivam1859/SL-OmniTrack/README.md

 ## 3. Steps to Recreate This Project

+> **Build status:** This project has not yet been physically built.
+This submission is at the design and component-sourcing stage.

 ### Scope Note
 This section currently covers component sourcing for SL-OmniTrack V1, which is scoped to data-gathering only (no active thrust vector control or onboard closed-loop sensor fusion).